formester/formester-site/content/blog/how-to-create-a-quiz-in-google-forms-the-only-guide-you’ll-need-in-2023-1.md

 The **Individual Tab** will let you see each of your responders' individual responses.

 Y﻿ou also get the option to integrate your responses into a **Google Sheets Spreadshee**t.

+P﻿.S., did you know, you could [also add a timer to your Google Quiz](https://formester.com/blog/how-to-add-a-timer-to-your-google-quiz-includes-latest-alternative-works-without-add-ons-2023/)!

 ## E-Learning And Online Quizzes